axsh/sinatra-browse/README.md

 ## Default values

 You can set default values in your declarations.
 These will be used when the parameter in question wasn't provided in the request.
-You can either set the default value or provide a proc to generate it.
+You can either set the default value or provide a proc/lambda to generate it.

 ```ruby
 param :media_type, :String, default: "book"